 What is a Health Coach?

-A Health Coach is a supportive mentor and wellness authority who helps others feel their best through individualized food and lifestyle changes that meet their unique needs and health goals.
+A Health Coach is a supportive mentor and wellness authority.
+They help others feel their best through individualized food and lifestyle changes that meet their unique needs and health goals.
 Often times, Health Coaches provide their services in private coaching practices, either working one-on-one with clients or and facilitating a group coaching program.

 Health coaching isn’t about one diet or one way of living.
-Instead, Integrative Nutrition Health Coaches focus on bio-individuality – the idea that we’re all different and have unique dietary, lifestyle, emotional, and physical needs.
+Health Coaches who graduate from the Institute for Integrative Nutrition (IIN) focus on bio-individuality – the idea that we’re all different and have unique dietary, lifestyle, emotional, and physical needs.
 This means that we don’t believe in a one-size-fits-all approach to health and wellness.
 Health Coaches work with clients to help them discover how to fuel their bodies, live a healthy lifestyle, and become the healthiest, happiest versions of themselves by finding exactly what works for them.

-Health Coaches also emphasize holistic health beyond the plate through a focus on nourishment through “primary foods,” one of IIN's core curriculum concepts that means there are areas of your life that impact your short- and long-term health just as much as the food you eat, such as your relationships, career, spirituality, physical activity, and environment.
+Health Coaches emphasize health beyond the plate by focusing on nourishment through primary foods, one of IIN's core curriculum concepts that means there are areas of your life that impact your short- and long-term health just as much as the food you eat, such as your relationships, career, spirituality, physical activity, and environment.

-Health Coaches use these concepts of bio-individuality and primary food, along with over 100 dietary theories and coaching methods and tools explored during the Health Coach Training Program, to take a proactive and holistic approach to health.
+Integrative Nutrition Health Coaches incorporate these concepts of bio-individuality and primary food - along with over 100 dietary theories and coaching methods and tools explored during the Health Coach Training Program - to take a proactive and holistic approach to health.
 Whether creating their own coaching business, working alongside a physician, or embarking on a different wellness path, Health Coaches contribute to the greater health care field by guiding people to make healthier lifestyle choices.

 How Coach and Client Relationships Work

 In between sessions, encourage your client to implement the suggestions given.
 You will choose your policy for handling questions or concerns that may come up between sessions.
-You could choose to send them additional resources or quickcheck-insto stay in touch along the way.
-Or offer unlimited email and text message support.
-Up to you!
+You could choose to send them additional resources, quick check-ins to stay in touch along the way, or offer email and text message support.

 Repeat the calls every other week for 6 months, gradually adjusting goals and benchmarks as you go based on the needs of the client.
-Remember toalways keeptheir original wellness goals in mind to ensure that both you and the client stay on track, and you are able to show them just how far they’ve come!
+Remember to always keep their original wellness goals in mind to ensure that both you and the client stay on track, and you can show them just how far they’ve come!

 Health Coaches are the Future of Healthcare

 Integrative Nutrition Health Coaches are revolutionizing the healthcare system through the power of nutrition, primary food, active listening, high-mileage questions, goal setting, and other techniques unique to health coaching.
-While the average visit to the doctor only lasts eight minutes, the average health coaching session is 50 minutes twice a month – an in-depth conversation between Health Coaches and their clients.
-It’s evident that Health Coaches are filling a vital gap between patients and doctors!
+While the average visit to the doctor only lasts eight minutes, the average health coaching session is 50 minutes twice a month – an in-depth conversation to explore health goals and concerns.

 Health coaching is more than just a niche in healthcare; it’s a powerful movement for change that is creating a better world.
 Interested in pursuing a career as an Integrative Nutrition Health Coach?
 Check out our Curriculum Guide which details everything you need to know about our transformative coaching program!